Applying to Dartmouth’s MPH and MS Programs

 Admissions Interviews

-After the admissions committee review is complete, we frequently invite candidates to a phone interview.
+After the admissions committee review is complete, we may invite candidates to a phone interview.
 If you are invited to a phone interview, you’ll be sent a link to a portal on our admissions site where you can choose a convenient time slot.
 It is important that you pick an open timeslot within two weeks of your invitation and provide appropriate contact information.
 International applicants will complete their interview by Zoom.

 All email notifications come from dartmouth.institute.admissions@dartmouth.edu.
 Please add the address to your safe sender list to ensure timely receipt of emails.

-Get the latest updates on applying to Dartmouth
+Receive the latest updates on applying to Dartmouth

-OUR ADMISSIONS TEAM
+TALK TO OUR ADMISSIONS TEAM